 Football Heroes Making a Difference

-Discover how football’s biggest stars make an impact on and off the field in this best-selling series.
+Discover how football’s biggest stars make an impact on and off the field in these additions to the best-selling Football Heroes Making a Differenceseries.
 Kids will follow their favorite players as they break NFL records and win Super Bowls while also donating time and money to help improve the lives of less-fortunate children and adults.
-Large, full-color action photos and an engaging narrative text will keep young readers turning the pages for more.

 |Interest Level||Grade 2 - Grade 5|